Canas province

-Canas Province is one of thirteen provinces in the Cusco Region in the southern highlands of Peru.
+Canas is one of thirteen provinces in the Cusco Region in the southern highlands of Peru.

 Geography

 The La Raya mountain range traverses the province.
 Some of the highest mountains of the province are listed below:

 Political division

 The province is divided into eight districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde).
-The districts, with their capitals in parenthesis, are:
+The districts, with their capitals in parentheses, are: